 Access Data from PLCs & OPC UA Servers

 For easy PLC connections, Ignition Edge solutions come with unlimited tags through an unlimited number of OPC UA connections and up to two Ignition native driver connections.
 Modbus RTU and TCP, Allen-Bradley, Siemens, DNP3, Omron, and simple TCP and UDP drivers are all included.
-Ignition Edge IIoT also includes drivers for Opto22 and allows third-party applications to access data via external OPC UA access, and will include Emerson ROC drivers soon.
+Ignition Edge IIoT also includes drivers for Opto22 and allows third-party applications to access data via external OPC UA access.

 Ignition Edge works seamlessly with Ignition and on Linux, any version of Windows, on macOS, and more, so you can install it on virtually any industrial device1.
 With support for ARM processors, Ignition Edge can also run on devices like Raspberry Pi or the latest generation of efficient edge-of-network devices.